-- 1. Advancing the science of prevention to reduce the global burden and inequities of noncommunicable diseases. - 2.
-Build on the consideration of sex and gender variables towards gender-transformative approaches. - 3.
+- 1. Advancing the science of prevention to reduce the global burden and inequities of noncommunicable diseases; - 2.
+Building on the consideration of sex and gender variables towards gendertransformative approaches; - 3.
 Leading the global science of health emergency response.

 These areas were identified as those in which Canada is positioned to capitalize on existing research strengths and leadership to deliver impactful research (CIHR, 2021).
-This framework reflects the importance of the leading and cutting-edge research as a necessary underpinning of global health action and Canada's global health strategy.
-Much like the initiative of the GHRI, an objective of the CIHR Global Health framework also emphasizes the importance of coherence in research.
+Additional areas of Canadian research expertise should be leveraged through our global health strategy to align our efforts with global health needs that we are well-situated to solve (e.g., ecohealth, vaccine innovation, pharmaceutical and medical device research and development).
+The CIHR framework reflects the importance of cutting-edge research as a necessary underpinning of a Canadian global health strategy and action.
+Much like the initiative of the Global Health Research Initiative, an objective of the CIHR Global Health framework also emphasizes the importance of coherence in research.
 A key action is, therefore, the development of a comprehensive CIHR-IDRC partnership, to improve inter-organizational communication and create a more synergistic approach to research (CIHR, 2021).